buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

     * model_type="GrantRequest"
     * attribute_type="multi_value"
 * Model Attribute Value (MAV):
-  * The database table representing the possible set of values for the control.
+  * The database table representing the possible set of options for the control.
-  * This can be a heirarchy by use of the dependent_model_attribute_value_id parameter which points to a parent value.
+  * This can be a heirarchy by use of the dependent_model_attribute_value_id parameter which points to a parent MAV.
   * Field examples:
     * description="Los Angeles"
     * value="LA"